torrencetlw04/SoilBuddy_AccessPoint/README.md

 6. You can run main.py in terminal or plug the Pico into a power source and it'll automactically run the main.py file.

 NOTE:
-Pico is prone to freezing.
+Pico is prone to freezing if too many attempts at connecting to wifi.
 If this happens put the pico in BOOSTEL mode and then use the [nuke_flash file](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory) to delete files.
-Afterwards, you can put the Pico in BOOSTEL mode again to drop the micropython uf2 file to make it work again.
+Afterwards, you can put the Pico in BOOSTEL mode again to drop in the micropython uf2 file to make it work properly again.